 Abigail Fallis' Dummy Mummy and With Strings Attached, are both satirical and comical, with a Max Ernst feel.
 Having studied silversmithing and metalwork at Camberwell College of Arts, she is fond of using recycled materials like dummies as a response to today's consumerist tendencies.

 The most ambitious piece I would say was from sculptor Rose Gibbs who also pokes fun of gender stereotypes.
 Mountain is monumental in Bronze populated by women in different states of pregnancy and penises.

 Over all, Women Make Sculpture shows how varied the themes that women sculptors tackle today.
 A diversity of forms and materials reflect the statement that they are not fazed by the challenges of creative expression and have much to say as their male counterparts.

 Other artists include: Christie Brown, Ann Christopher, Dorothy Cross, Abigail Fallis, Sue Freeborough, Rose Gibbs, Kate Hobby, Sarah Lucas, Briony Marshall, Charlotte Mayer, Polly Morgan, Eilis O Connell, Almuth Tebbenhoff, Deborah van der Beek; Alison Wilding.
 Download the catalogue

 PS.
-Thanks to Alexandra Darby of Gallery Pangolin for the photos.
-(Plus, I´ve seen the section for metalwork and sandmould opportunities for the Gallery Pangolin, hmm, what do you think?
+Thanks to Alexandra Darby from Gallery Pangolin for the photos.
+(Plus, I've seen the section for metalwork and sandmould opportunities for the Gallery Pangolin, hmm, what do you think?
 452th CV, perhaps? (wink, wink!)